Travel blogger, radio travel correspondent, public speaker.

 Hi!
 I’m Megan Singleton and I’ve been galavanting around the world travel writing full time since 2000 and blogging since 2006.
-“Travel inspiration made easy” is my tagline for this blog.
+“The word in travel” is my tagline for this blog.

 As you experience other cultures and meet strangers in far off lands, your world view changes, you are impacted, you turn in awe at the beauty (or take selfies in front of it!)
 Traveling creates bonds and fosters tolerance and understanding and my main mission is to help people with their travel plans by way of advice, cautions and inspiration.